Curriculum

 What we do and why

 Children are encouraged to undertake their own research projects, follow their own interests and preferred learning styles through pre-learning topic homework challenges.
-Regular feedback from children reveals how this cross-curricular approach allows them to make connections and apply their knowledge and skills across different subjects.
+Regular feedback from children reveals how a cross-curricular approach allows them to make connections and apply their knowledge and skills across different subjects.
 At Highfield, pupils are motivated and learning is fun.

 Termly Topic for Years 1-6